artmg/cooking-with-GAS/README.md

 ### Reconnect to repo

 It you start working on a fresh local clone of the git repo, your clasp environment may not be set up.
+You might get the error `No valid .clasp.json project file.`

 ```
 ## check any deployments